jrdegbe/MLOPS-End-to-End/README.md

 If you have problems during the usage instructions, please leave us an issue, and we will respond to you and update the README for future readers.

-Also, if you have any questions, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 ## The Pipeline

-Check out [Lesson 4](https://towardsdatascience.com/unlocking-mlops-using-airflow-a-comprehensive-guide-to-ml-system-orchestration-880aa9be8cff) on Medium to better understand how everything is orchestrated using Airflow.

 #### Run
 You will run the pipeline using Airflow (`free usage`).
 Don't be scared.
 Docker makes everything very simple to set up.

 **Note:** We also hooked the **private PyPi server** in the same docker-compose.yaml file with Airflow.
 Thus, everything will start with one command.

-**Important:** If you plan to run the pipeline outside Airflow, be sure to check the [🧑‍💻 7.
-Installation & Usage for Development](https://github.com/iusztinpaul/energy-forecasting/tree/main#-7-installation--usage-for-development-) section.

 Run:
 ```shell